Set up a basic record-keeping system

 2. Get a system in place

-Spend time setting up a system which you stick to.
+Spend time setting up a system that you stick to.
 Allocate a regular time every week or month to deal with your financial administration or make it a key responsibility for a trusted employee or manager.
 It is also advisable to file all receipts logically.

 3. Separate your professional from your personal finances